 The small company

 When we think of a small company it can be seen as one and only one autonomous entity with only a few small teams, with maybe not more than ten people in every team team.
 These people really respect each other in order to get the company going, since fail really means fail.
 Let us go through the other principles and see which of the principles that can be difficult to follow.

 The organisational structure is not a problem, neither the architecture that can be handled and Conway’s law should be a problem at all, team members that need to work with each other, and with the other teams, will simply sit down almost next to each other.

-There need to be responsibility for the total business and we always need a long-term perspective and direction of the company that someone need to be responsible for, which should not either be a problem for a small company, and an engaged leader is needed more than a manager.
+There need to be responsibility for the total business and we always need a long-term perspective and strategic direction of the company that someone need to be responsible for.
+This should not either be a problem for a small company, and an engaged leader is needed more than a manager.

 Planning (including timely Integration Events) can be a weak spot for a small company, since many of them lack processes and/or description of them, many times with the thinking “it takes the time it takes” to finish the task.
-But, with a few teams this is manageable, even though many information is in the pople’s heads, if the planning is taken care of properly.
+But, with a few teams this is manageable, even though many information is in the pople’s heads, if the planning is taken care of to some extent.

 The prerequisites for doing innovations is normally not a problem for a small company, rather it is the other way, that they many times exist due to a new innovation that they need to implement.